-Key audit matter How key audit matters addressed in the audit Revenue recognition The Group has recognised revenue amounting to 7.558.021 thousand TL between January 1 - December 31, 2021.
-As explained in Note 2 of the consolidated financial statements, revenue should be recognized at fair value when it can be measured reliably and the economic benefits from the transactions will be received by the Group.
+Key audit matter How key audit matters addressed in the audit Revenue recognition The Group has recognised revenue amounting to 14,042,209 thousand TL between January 1 - December 31, 2022.
+As explained in Note 2.7 of the consolidated financial statements, revenue should be recognised at fair value when it can be measured reliably and the economic benefits from the transactions will be received by the Group.
 Since the revenue represents one of the most significant amount in the profit or loss statement of the Group, and because it has a significant effect on the Group's key performance indicators, it is significant to our audit procedures.
 The Group's revenue mainly consists of product sales to its customers through its website.
 Product sales revenues are recognized on the basis of the periodicity principle over the invoiced values on the date the products are delivered to the customers.
 The Group's revenue from these operations arises from small valued but high number of transactions.
 According to the above mentioned explanations, revenue recognition is determined as key audit matter.
-The detailed explanations for revenue recognition and revenue amounts are presented in Note 2 and Note 18.
-The following procedures have been applied to ensure the accurate and complete recognition of revenue: Assessing whether the accounting policies applied comply with TFRS and applied consistently with prior periods.
-Understanding of the process of the Group regarding the revenue recognition.
-Testing of the controls of the Group regarding the revenue recognition.
+The detailed explanations for revenue recognition and revenue amounts are presented in Note 2 and Note 19.
 Contracts with customers are reviewed and impacts of contractual clauses on revenue are evaluated.
 The details of the Group's collections made by credit card and money order regarding the sales made were obtained from the relevant banks and matched with the sales amounts.
 Performing detailed tests related to the transactions that were carried out before and after the fiscal period to assess whether the revenue is recognized in the correct period.